 Get an Los Angeles Criminal Lawyer Who Understands Proposition 4

 For more information about Prop 47 or to learn how you can apply for a sentence reduction, contact the Los Angeles Criminal Attorney.
 For a free consultation and help with any legal issues, call us at 866-713-2159.
 Our legal expertise is focused primarily on the practice of criminal defense law.
-In that light, our attorneys have years of experience successfully representing individuals charged with misdemeanor crimes, felony crimes, DUIs, Domestic violence, drug possession, federal crimes, white color crimes, driving on a suspended license, California state crimes, violent crimes, sex crimes and all other criminal defense cases throughout Los Angeles, Orange County, San Fernando Valley, Ventura County and Riverside County.
+In that light, our attorneys have years of experience successfully representing individuals charged with misdemeanor crimes, felony crimes, DUIs, Domestic violence, drug possession, federal crimes, white collar crimes, driving on a suspended license, California state crimes, violent crimes, sex crimes and all other criminal defense cases throughout Los Angeles, Santa Monica, Orange County, San Fernando Valley, Beverly Hills, Ventura County and Riverside County.
 Let criminal defense and DUI Lawyer fight for you and your rights.